boundsj/civiz_tractor/README.md

 Installation Instructions
 -------------------------
-These instructions assume that you have got git (and GitHub), Python (2.6 or 2.7), [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/), [Redis](http://redis.io/), [NPM](http://npmjs.org/), and [Node](http://nodejs.org/) installed.
+These instructions assume that you have got git (and GitHub), Python, [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/), [Redis](http://redis.io/), [NPM](http://npmjs.org/), and [Node](http://nodejs.org/) installed.
 Install them on your development environment if you have not done so already before continuing.

+For reference, this applications works and was tested with the following software versions:
+Python 2.7
+:

 For hosting on Heroku (described later), please check the Heroku website for instructions related to setting up an account and installing the development tools on your machine.